BitcoinDesign/Bitcoin-Icons/README.md

-# Bitcoin Icons
+# Bitcoin Icons (WIP)

 ## What is Bitcoin Icons?
 Bitcoin Icons is an open source set of icons made for Bitcoin centric applications.
-Once enough icon additions are made to the repo a live web app will be hosted through github pages at bitcoinicons.com.
+Bitcoin Icons is a sister project of the [Bitcoin Wallet UI Kit](https://www.figma.com/file/VB3GQdAnhl8yta44DY3PSV/Bitcoin-Wallet-UI-Kit) created by [GBKS](https://github.com/GBKS).
+The icon set can be found in this Figma file as well as this GitHub repo.

 ## Contributing
-For more info on how to contribute please see the [contribution guidelines](https://github.com/Bosch-0/Bitcoin-Icons/blob/main/CONTRIBUTING.md).
+For info on how to contribute please see the [contribution guidelines](https://github.com/Bosch-0/Bitcoin-Icons/blob/main/CONTRIBUTING.md).

-## License
-Bitcoin Icons is licensed under the [MIT License](https://github.com/Bosch-0/Bitcoin-Icons/blob/main/LICENSE).